MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ---
-title: Methods and properties for an embedded dossier
+title: Methods and properties for an embedded dashboard
-description: When you embed a MicroStrategy dossier into a web page, you use the `create(props)` method under the `microstrategy.dossier` namespace.
+description: When you embed a MicroStrategy dashboard into a web page, you use the `create(props)` method under the `microstrategy.dossier` namespace.
 ---

-When you embed a MicroStrategy dossier into a web page, you use the `create(props)` method under the `microstrategy.dossier` namespace.
+When you embed a MicroStrategy dashboard into a web page, you use the `create(props)` method under the `microstrategy.dossier` namespace.

 :::tip

-To help you get started, we have provided an [example on playground](https://microstrategy.github.io/playground/?example=g1) that sets properties on an embedded dossier.
+To help you get started, we have provided an [example on playground](https://microstrategy.github.io/playground/?example=g1) that sets properties on an embedded dashboard.
 Use the `create(props)` method under the `microstrategy.dossier` namespace to set properties.
-The props parameter contains optional key-value pairs to customize the UI, features, and authentication, in addition to the required key-value pairs that define the URL where the dossier is located and the ID of the `<div>` placeholder where the iFrame containing the dossier instance will be created.
+The props parameter contains optional key-value pairs to customize the UI, features, and authentication, in addition to the required key-value pairs that define the URL where the dashboard is located and the ID of the `<div>` placeholder where the iFrame containing the dashboard instance will be created.

 This example is provided as an HTML file, which must be hosted on a web server.
 It cannot be run as a standalone file.